ShiarDev/SwissCalculator/README.md

 # SwissCalculator

-### A swiss  calculator that can gives you some features:
+### A swiss  calculator that can give you some features:

 * plus
 * minus